-Not all command line options Microsoft provides with msiexec.exe have been tested or are necessarily supported for Intel PROSet installation.

-Msiexec also sets an error level on return that corresponds to system error codes: http://msdn.microsoft.com/library This section describes how to install Intel PROSet for Windows Device Manager from the command line.
-It describes all the command line options supported in PROSETDX.msi.
+- Not all command line options Microsoft provides with msiexec.exe have been tested or are necessarily supported for Intel PROSet installation. - Msiexec also sets an error level on return that corresponds to system error codes.
+For further details, see: http://msdn.microsoft.com/library on the Microsoft web site.